dwoodjr/drexel-courses/GMAP 395/Module 4/GMAP 395 - ASN 4 - Brief.md

 > [!summary] Assignment Breakdown
 >
 > - **Part 1: Post-Processing Effects**
->     - Apply a minimum of **three (3)** post-processing effects (examples: Bloom, Depth of Field, Color Adjustments, Vignette, Chromatic Aberration).
+>     - Apply a minimum of **two (2)** post-processing effects (examples: Bloom, Depth of Field, Color Adjustments, Vignette, Chromatic Aberration).
 >     - Ensure these effects contribute to the overall atmosphere and mood of your environment.
 > - **Part 2: Scripted Post-Processing Control**
 >     - Write a **C# script** to dynamically adjust at least **one** of your post-processing parameters during runtime (e.g., change vignette intensity when the player approaches the artifact).
 > - **Part 3: Cinemachine Camera System**
->     - Use **Cinemachine** to set up dynamic cameras (examples: dolly shots, orbit cameras, smooth follow, or trigger-based camera transitions).
+>     - Use **Cinemachine** to set up dynamic camera(s).
->     - Design the camera behavior to enhance the player's experience of the artifact and environment.
+>     - Essentially, install cinemachine and setup in your project to apply camera position.

 ---